christiespeich/Mooberry-Book-Manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 An easy-to-use system for authors to add books to their Wordpress website.
-Add your new book to your site in less than 5 minutes.f
+Add your new book to your site in less than 5 minutes.

 == Description ==